emkis/gtm-event-tracker/README.md

 ![Bundle Size](https://img.shields.io/bundlephobia/minzip/gtm-event-tracker/latest?style=flat&colorA=000&colorB=000&label=bundle%20size "Bundle Size")
 ![Version](https://img.shields.io/npm/v/gtm-event-tracker?style=flat&colorA=000&colorB=000 "Version")

 A tiny, type-safe and scalable solution for triggering [Google Tag Manager](https://tagmanager.google.com) track events.
-Has a powerful API powered by TypeScript that auto-completes your event properties.

-It was designed for applications that need to trigger a lot of track events, it solves common problems like writing similar events multiple times, managing "global" required event properties and debugging track events.
-It's framework agnostic and configurable, so probably is the only solution you need for your modern web application.
+It's designed for applications that need to trigger many track events, it solves common problems like writing similar events multiple times, managing "global" required event properties, and debugging track events.
+It is framework agnostic and configurable, so it probably is the only solution you need for your web application.

 ## Installation
 It's a requirement for this package that you have [Google Tag Manager](https://tagmanager.google.com) installed already in your application, because it depends on `window.dataLayer` by default.
 If you use a different `targetProperty` to push your events, you can use the `configure` function to change this behavior.